 Stage directing credits include the World Premieres of his critically acclaimed plays Brothers from the Bottom, The High Priestess of Dark Alley, The Legend of Buster Neal, The Right Reverend Dupree in Exile, The Desire, and Birthright.
-Additional directing credits include Jelly’s Last Jam by George Wolfe (New Orleans’ Big Easy Award Winner for Best Musical 2017), Lemon Meringue Façade by Ted Lange, Losing The Light, The Waiting Room by Tony Nominee Samm-Art Williams, The Resurrection of Alice, Finding Home, Fati’s Last Dance, Video Direction for the World Premiere of Judi Ann Mason’s multi-media play Storm Stories—True Stories From Hurricane Katrina, and World Premiers of The Sting of White Roses by Angelica Cheri, Maid’s Door by Cheryl L. Davis (Seven AUDELCO awards including Best Play), Plenty of Time by John Shévin Foster, and Matisse’s Self Portrait by Charles Mee.
+Additional directing credits include Jelly’s Last Jam by George Wolfe (New Orleans’ Big Easy Award Winner for Best Musical 2017), Lemon Meringue Façade by Ted Lange, Losing The Light, The Waiting Room by Tony Nominee Samm-Art Williams, The Resurrection of Alice, Finding Home, Fati’s Last Dance, Video Direction for the World Premiere of Judi Ann Mason’s multi-media play Storm Stories—True Stories From Hurricane Katrina, and World Premieres of The Sting of White Roses by Angelica Cheri, Maid’s Door by Cheryl L. Davis (Seven AUDELCO awards including Best Play), Plenty of Time by John Shévin Foster, and Matisse’s Self Portrait by Charles Mee.
 Jackie’s direction of Plenty of Time, Maid’s Door, and The Sting of White Roses were honored with productions at the 2005, 2015, & 2017 National Black Theatre Festivals, while his plays The High Priestess of Dark Alley and The Legend of Buster Neal received that distinction in 2009 and 2011.
 In 2019 Jackie produced, and once again directed, George Wolfe’s Jelly’s Last Jam as the festival’s opening night production, where it would go on to become the highest grossing show in NBTF’s history.

 A short list of stage acting credits include: Plenty of Time, Acted Within Proper Departmental Procedure, Losing The Light, Imperfection Flawed, The Death of Bessie Smith, Romance, Revolution, & War, Tell Pharaoh, The Authors Voice, which he produced on Theatre Row, and the originating role of “Prophet Solomon Jones” in Raisin’ Hell, a musical premiere by Motown Legend William “Smokey” Robinson.